 Whether you’re on two feet or two wheels, Ventoux is a punishing mountain, with the traditional Tour ascent from Bédoin averaging 8.8 per cent over 15.7km.

-The Bédoin climb is the second of the two ascents on stage 11, with the peloton also tackling the Giant of Provence from the tamer Sault route (24km at 5 per cent).
+The Bédoin climb is the second of the two ascents on stage 11, with the peloton also tackling the Giant of Provence from the tamer Sault route (24km at 5 per cent) earlier in the race.

 There are three roads to the summit of Ventoux in all and, after arriving at the 1,910m peak from Bédoin, riders will then descend down the third to the finish in Malaucène.

 First tackled at the Tour in 2018, the Col du Portet is a relative newcomer to the race, but the inaugural race up its steep slopes, won by Nairo Quintana, has set expectations high.

 Whetting the appetite, stage 17 will already have taken riders up the Col de Peyresourde (13.2km at 7 per cent) and Col de Val Louron-Azet (7.4km at 8.3 per cent) before the snake-like slopes of the Portet.